yhyakuna/katacoda-scenarios/vault-raft/intro.md

 In Vault 1.2, an integrated storage was introduced to persist the encrypted data.
 The Raft algorithm used in Consul is directly embedded into Vault to provide a built-in storage.

 **NOTE:** Vault Integrated Storage is currently in _Technical Preview_ mode; therefore, not suitable for deployment in production.

+> If you are new to Vault, please complete the [Vault Operations](https://www.katacoda.com/hashicorp/scenarios/vault-operations) first, and then proceed with this tutorial to better understand what is demonstrated in this scenario.